miklund/tailcalloptimized/_posts/2021-05-20-ten-principles-of-software-projects.markdown

 * Communicate in silos
 * Let prestige stop us from doing what's best for the project

-## 9. We design solutions not until it is time to implement
+## 9. We design solutions just in time for implementation

 There is a short due date to design.
 That is why we do our requirements gathering, graphical design, solution architecture first when it's time to start working on the task.